rabbitmq/rabbitmq-website/docs/production-checklist.md

 <code>disk_free_limit.absolute = 4G</code> would be a recommended minimum.

 :::warning
-Running out of disk space is a very serious problem, commonly leading to outages and data loss.
+Nodes running out of disk space should be considered a very serious operational problem, commonly leading to outages and possibly data loss for the affected node.

 When in doubt, overprovision the disk space and/or use a high `disk_free_limit`.
 :::

 ### Open File Handles Limit {#resource-limits-file-handle-limit}